ethereum/ethereum-org-website/src/content/roadmap/index.md

 ## Why Ethereum needs a roadmap {#why-ethereum-needs-a-roadmap}

-Ethereum is a network that undergoes periodic upgrades that enhance its scalability, security or sustainability.
-One of the core strengths of Ethereum is that it is not fixed forever in its current form - as new ideas arise from research and development they can be implemented to make sure Ethereum is ever-improving.
-This gives Ethereum the flexibility to tackle emerging challenges and keep up with the most advanced technological breakthroughs in cryptography, computing and cryptoeconomics.
+Ethereum gets regular upgrades that enhance its scalability, security, or sustainability.
+One of Ethereum's core strengths is adapting as new ideas emerge from research and development.
+Adaptability gives Ethereum the flexibility to tackle emerging challenges and keep up with the most advanced technological breakthroughs.

 <RoadmapImageContent title="How the roadmap is defined">